Level Ground Mixed Martial Arts

 Feng Shen Bang 3D (Jet Li, Tony Leung Ka-Fai)

-Tom Callos began studying the martial arts in Reno, Nevada in 1971 at age 11 under Taekwondo instructor Lou Grasso; ear
+Tom Callos began studying the martial arts in Reno, Nevada in 1971 at age 11 under Taekwondo instructor Lou Grasso; earning his first-degree black belt in 1979.
+In 1980 he

 THE MAN BEHIND, BRUCE LEES THE TAO of JEET KUNE DO